rule

 Text 45

+On the basis of his transcendental devotional service to Vâsudeva, the Personality of Godhead, the omniscient Supersoul within everyone, he, being established within, was liberated from material bondage.

 Unto Vâsudeva, the Personality of Godhead, the omniscient Supersoul within everyone, he situated himself in transcendence, by devotional service being freed from material bondage.

-Unto Vâsudeva, the Personality of Godhead, the omniscient Supersoul within everyone, he situated himself in transcendence by devotional service being freed from material bondage.
 (Vedabase)

 Text 46

+He saw the Supreme Personality of God as the soul situated in all living beings and also that all living beings have their existence in the Supreme soul.

 He saw the Supreme Personality of God as the soul situated in all living beings and, above that, that all living beings in the Supreme Person exist on that soul.

-He saw the Supreme Personality of God as the soul situated in all living beings and above that that all living beings exist in the Supreme Person on that soul.
 (Vedabase)

 Text 47